taxprofiler/taxpasta/paper/paper.md

 # Statement of need

-TAXPASTA is a Python package for standardising and aggregating metagenomic profiles coming from a wide range of tools and databases.
+TAXPASTA is a Python package for standardising and aggregating metagenomic profiles coming from a wide range of tools and databases (\autoref{fig:summary}).
 It was developed as part of the nf-core/taxprofiler pipeline[^12] within the nf-core community [@ewels_nf-core_2020].